gecko0307/dagon/README.md

 Usage
 -----
+Dagon works with [DUB](https://dub.pm/), the official package manager and build system for D.

-The recommended way to start using Dagon is to generate a game template with `dub init`.
+The recommended way to start using the engine is to generate a game template with `dub init`.
 Create an empty directory for the project, cd to it and run the following:
 ```
 dub init --type=dagon
 dub build